 Like in the Maldives, you can even have your own villa on the water!
 The hotel is surrounded by nature, where you can observe all sorts of cute animals such as the Dusky leaf monkey.

-We loved our stay there and would definitely go back.
+We loved our stay there and would go back.

 The Danna (Colonial experience mixed with ultimate luxury)

-From the second you walk in the hotel, you will feel the beauty of this place.
-With its private beach, beautiful swimming pools and private villas, The Danna is one of the best hotels on the island.
+From the second you walk into the hotel, you will feel the beauty of this place.
+With its private beach, beautiful swimming pools, and private villas, The Danna is one of the best hotels on the island.

 All and all our experience at The Danna was outstanding!

-Of course, all of this come at a price.
+Of course, all of this comes at a price.
 However, if this is within your budget, then The Danna is even better than the Berjaya!